tahaMertAgim29/Basic-Spring-Boot-JPA-/README.md

 - *Thunder Client* (Optional to execute such requests as POST and DELETE)

 > [!IMPORTANT]
 > While you clone this repository, make sure that methods or annotations of these required dependencies are working well.
-To make sure, you should check pom.xml file where "dependency" tags exist.
+To make sure, you should check pom.xml file where `dependency` tags exist.

+## MySQL Database Link Set
+When you download this project, you should check the application_properties file to ensure your database link where it is at `jpademo/src/main/resources` path in the Springboot Project.